RametteLab/CAPASYDIS/Golang/NR99 workflow.md

   >331,663  9,927,336,916   29,932   29,932   29,932

-### start with Ecoli and determine its most distant relative + Archaea
-=> taking then E. coli "AB035920.964.2505" as it was rather abundant

-### what is the size ranges in the different domains
+### What is the size ranges in the different domains

 ```{sh}
 seqkit grep -n -r -p "__Archaea" $MSA | seqkit seq -g | seqkit stat